Obvious/Help Center

 Working with Sub-Agents

-Last updated March 6, 2026 · 5 min read
+Published April 24, 2026 · Last updated April 24, 2026 · 6 min read

-This guide covers what happens when Obvious spawns sub-agent threads to handle your work — what you see, how to monitor and steer them, and what to do when something needs your attention.
+This guide covers what happens when Obvious spawns sub-agent threads to handle your work: what you see, how to monitor and steer them, and what to do when something needs your attention.

 What mode sub-agents run in